 These are not your Bubbie’s latkes.
 I’ve swapped out the potatoes for carrots and beets to make them just a teeny tiny bit healthier (who am I kidding), but really more so for the flavor.
 Beets and carrots are loaded with sugar and starch, so these babies crisp up beautifully and have such a lovely caramelized, earthy taste.
 They’re pretty fabulous on their own, but even better when topped with a dollop of tangy horseradish sour cream and buttery smoked salmon.

-Any type of smoked fish would work really well here, but I chose to use this amazing Alaska Gold Smoked King Salmon that was leftover from the Wild Salmon Dinner that I hosted with Emma Frisch back in October for Ithaca Sustainable Seafood Week.
+Any type of smoked fish would work really well here, but I chose to use this amazing smoked salmon that was leftover from the Wild Salmon Dinner that I hosted with Emma Frisch back in October for Ithaca Sustainable Seafood Week.
 We served it mixed into Emma’s insanely addictive smoked salmon dip, but this stuff tastes incredible all on it’s own.
 I’ve been keeping it socked away in my freezer for a special occasion, and the holidays are about as special as it gets.
 This salmon is hot smoked, so it has the texture of cooked fish, but a cold smoked salmon would be just as nice in this recipe, as would a smoked white fish, like barramundi.

 What’s so great about this recipe is that it pairs equally well with red and white wine.
 Cavit Pinot Grigio is a classic, and one that my family ALWAYS has on hand Christmas Eve (actually, we always have it on hand period).
 What good Italian household doesn’t?
 It’s light, citrusy, and very food friendly, which is no wonder why it’s the most popular Italian wine in America.
 This crisp white makes an excellent for pairing for any kind of seafood and it cuts right through the richness of these latkes.